oveddan/blog/content/posts/gaze/predicting-gaze-with-the-model.md

 **[View the ipython notebook with the code here](https://github.com/oveddan/gaze/blob/712d776af2cdd69f51c8dc8fd7893d6a0c4ba434/notebooks/Predicting%20Gaze%20with%20Eye%20Tracking%20for%20Everyone.ipynb)**

-My next goal was to try to get eye gaze prediction working using the [Eye Tracking for Everyone] (http://gazecapture.csail.mit.edu/index.php) model.
+My next goal for [The Gaze Project](/blog/tags/the-gaze-project) was to try to get eye gaze prediction working using the [Eye Tracking for Everyone] (http://gazecapture.csail.mit.edu/index.php) model.
 I  wanted to get it working in Python so that it would be platform agnostic; the idea would be to eventually get this working on any computer with a webcam and decent GPU.
 The ultimate deployment would be on the [NVidia Jetson TX2](http://www.nvidia.com/object/embedded-systems-dev-kits-modules.html), a single-board computer with a powerful GPU and support for six camera inputs.

 For the neural network framework I stuck with caffe since that's what the model is published in.
 I struggled for days but finally setup Ubuntu with caffe and cuda on my macbook pro, which has a basic *NVIDIA GeForce GT 650M* graphics card.